 - Opossums belong to the same group as Kangaroos and Koalas, which have similar marsupial characteristics.
 Interestingly, Kangaroos and Koalas are only found in Australia – several miles away from the opossums’ home in the Americas.

 - Opossums are usually called Possums in North America.
-The term ‘possum’ also refers to refer to some arboreal marsupial species of Australia.
+The term ‘possum’ also refers to some arboreal marsupial species of Australia.
 However, these animals are not the same as the North American opossum, which belongs to a separate biological order that its Australian cousins are not a part of.

 - There are more than 20 species of opossums.
 The most notable are the six species within the genus Didelphis.